 Build the navigation foundation: start from the background configuration

-1. Navigation Category Management: Define menu location
+1. Navigation category management: Define menu location

-In the "Navigation SettingsThis is usually used for the top main navigation of the website.But your website may also need different menu layouts in the footer, sidebar, and even on mobile devices.AnQiCMS very considerately allows you to create multiple 'navigation categories', such as you can add a category named 'Footer Navigation' or 'Mobile Menu'.The benefits of doing this are that you can customize exclusive navigation content for different locations and scenarios, without interference, and it is also easier to manage.
+In the "Navigation Settings", you will find a "Default Navigation" category.This is usually used for the top navigation bar of a website.
+But your website may also need different menu layouts in the footer, sidebar, and even on mobile.AnQiCMS very considerately allows you to create multiple navigation categories, such as you can add a category named "footer navigation" or a category named "mobile menu".The benefit of doing this is that you can customize exclusive navigation content for different locations and scenarios, without interference, and it is also easier to manage.

-2. Navigation Link Settings: Fill menu content
+2. Navigation link settings: Fill menu content

 When adding a new navigation link, you will see the following key settings:

-- Parent Navigation:This is the core of implementing multi-level navigation.If you want to create a main menu item, select 'Top Navigation'; if you want it to be a submenu of a main menu item, just select the corresponding parent menu item from the dropdown list.
+• Parent navigation:This is the core of implementing multi-level navigation.
+If you want to create a main menu item, select 'Top-level navigation';If you want it to become a submenu of a main menu item, just select the corresponding parent menu item from the dropdown list.

-- Link type:AnQiCMS provides three flexible link types to meet various content organization needs:
+• Link Type:AnQiCMS provides three flexible link types to meet various content organization needs:

-1. UnderstandingnavListtags
+1. UnderstandingnavListTag

-navListLabel is the key to calling navigation data in the AnQiCMS template.
-Its basic usage is{% navList navs %}{% endnavList %}where,navsThis is the variable name you define for the navigation list, and you can customize it according to your preference.
+navListThe tag is the key to calling navigation data in the AnQiCMS template.
+Its basic usage is{% navList navs %}{% endnavList %}of whichnavsThe variable name you define for the navigation list.
+You can customize it according to your preference.

-If you want to call the menu under a specific "navigation categorytypeIdParameters to specify:{% navList footerNavs with typeId=2 %}{% endnavList %}(Here,typeId=2假设“Footer navigation” in the background has an ID of 2, you can view it in the background navigation category management).
+If you want to call the menu under a specific "navigation category", such as the "footer navigation" created earlier, you can do so bytypeIdto specify the parameters:{% navList footerNavs with typeId=2 %}{% endnavList %}(Here, thetypeId=2Assuming the "footer navigation" ID is 2 in the background, you can view it in the navigation category management in the background).

-2. Nested structure for multi-level navigation
+2. Nested structure to implement multi-level navigation

 <nav>